google/filament/README.md

 Make sure you always use tools from the same release as the runtime library.
 This is particularly important for `matc` (material compiler).

+If you prefer to live on the edge, you can download a continuous build by following the following
+steps:

+1. Find the [commit](https://github.com/bejado/filament/commits/master) you're interested in.
+2. Click the green check mark under the commit message.
+3. Click on the _Details_ link for the platform you're interested in.
+4. On the top right, click on the _Artifacts_ dropdown and choose an artifact.

 ## Documentation

 - [Filament](https://google.github.io/filament/Filament.html), an in-depth explanation of